Cannabinoid clinical trial appeal

 When centres are open for recruitment your treating oncologist will be aware of the study if it is open in your hospital, or they can refer you to a treating centre if necessary.
 The centres that currently plan to participate in the trial are listed below, though they won’t all be opening at once:

-Trial participants must have an MGMT promotor methylated, IDH wild type (WT) GBM which has recurred for the first time.
+Trial participants must be over 16 years old and have an MGMT promotor methylated, IDH wild type (WT) GBM which has recurred for the first time.
 There are additional inclusion and exclusion criteria for the trial which your treating oncologist should be able to discuss with you.

 No, this drug is not licensed for treating brain tumours and so is not available outside the trial.